david-torres/scrapbots/RULES.md

 energy: Components and Resources can be used to provide energy.
 Energy is used by a scrapbot to power its attacks.
 Gain energy by discarding Components and Resources from your hand.

-exhausted: Flip a scrapbot face-down to Exhaust it.
+exhausted: Turn a scrapbot sideways to Exhaust it.
 Exhausted scrapbots may not attack.

 health: How much damage a Scrapbot can take before being destroyed.